11-year-old with cerebral palsy bags his 1st buck; post goes viral - NewsBreak

 The post is reaching more people than the family could have imagined.

 Kayla McCormick said she kept being told, ‘You have this many views,’ and I was like, ‘What?'”
-She added, “Then I had people texting me, calling me and emailing me.”Flight diverted to Oklahoma City’s Will Rogers World Airport after passenger assaults flight attendant
+She added, “Then I had people texting me, calling me and emailing me.”Hometown History: The Augusta Christmas Parade

 Lucas, who has an infectious smile that can brighten someone’s day, was born at 26 weeks.
 He was just 1 pound, 14 ounces.